Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Related work

-Swarm optimisation is becoming prominent in surrogate assisted optimisation.
-Yu et. al \cite{yu2018surrogate} presented surrogate-assisted hierarchical particle swarm optimization with standard particle swarm optimization (PSO) and a social learning PSO for selected benchmark functions and demonstrated its competitiveness when compared with the state-of-the-art algorithms under a limited computational budget.
-Li et. al \cite{LI2020} presented a surrogate-assisted particle swarm optimization algorithm for computationally expensive problems where two criterion's were applied in tandem to select candidates for exact evaluations.
-They include a performance-based criterion used to exploit the current global best and accelerate the convergence rate and a distance-based uncertainty-based criterion is used to enhance exploration that does not consider the fitness landscape of different problems.
-The results demonstrated better performance over several state-of-the-art algorithms for benchmark functions and propeller design problem was also used.
-Chen et. al \cite{CHEN2021} presented hierarchical surrogate-assisted differential evolution algorithm for high-dimensional expensive optimization problems with radial basis function network and benchmark functions were used and further application to oil reservoir production optimization problem provided promising results.
-Yi et. al \cite{YI20191} presented an on-line variable-fidelity surrogate-assisted harmony search algorithm with multi-level screening strategy that outperformed related methods and showed promising performance for expensive engineering design optimization that featured design for a long cylindrical gas-pressure vessel.
+PSO has been continuously becoming prominent in surrogate-assisted optimisation.
+Yu \emph{et al.} \citep{yu2018surrogate} compared surrogate-assisted hierarchical PSO, standard PSO, and a social learning PSO for selected benchmark functions under a limited computational budget.
+Li \emph{et al.} \citep{LI2020} presented a surrogate-assisted PSO for computationally expensive problems where two criteria were applied in tandem to select candidates for exact evaluations.
+These included a performance-based criterion and a distance-based criterion used to enhance exploration that does not consider the fitness landscape of different problems.
+The results demonstrated better performance over several state-of-the-art algorithms for selected benchmark functions and a propeller design problem.
+Chen \emph{et al.} \citep{CHEN2021} presented a hierarchical surrogate-assisted differential evolution algorithm for high-dimensional expensive optimization problems with RBF network for selected benchmark functions and an oil reservoir production optimization problem.
+Yi \emph{et al.} \citep{YI20191} presented an online variable-fidelity surrogate-assisted harmony search algorithm with a multi-level screening strategy that showed promising performance for expensive engineering design optimization problems.